|Living wedding favors: thyme, basil and spruce tree seedlings|

 Mature thyme plants look sturdy and interesting.
-The leaves can easily be plucked from the rigid stems for culinary uses, unlike fragile young thyme plants.
-To get the look I wanted, I sowed the thyme seeds 7 months before the September wedding.
+The leaves can easily be plucked from the rigid stems for culinary uses.
+To get the aged look I wanted, I sowed the thyme seeds 7 months before the September wedding.

 |Herbal wedding favors.
 Basil, evergreen seedling, thyme.|